Gala Bingo

 Gala Bingo Welcome Offers

-There are a few promotions up for grabs at Gala Bingo, but only one of them is aimed at new players.
-It’s called, catchily enough, the “New Player Deal,” and it’s aimed entirely at those who’ve come to Gala Bingo for its bingo games rather than online slots or anything else that the site offers.
 To qualify for the offer, newcomers to Gala Bingo must register an account, deposit £10, and spend the tenner on any bingo game.
 They will then be able to claim £50 in bingo bonus funds from the “PROMOS” hub of their Gala Bingo account.
 These bonus funds come with an x4 wagering requirement and are considered forfeit if they’re not used, or the wagering requirement is not met within seven days.
+Forty free spins for the Gala Bingo casino come along with the offer, ansd there are no wagering requirements attached to anything that may be won from them.

 Ongoing Promotions

-The Gala Rewards package is the closest thing this site has to a VIP loyalty scheme.
+While there are other small, time-limited bonuses and promotions at Gala Bingo, the Gala Rewards package is the closest thing this site has to a VIP loyalty scheme.
 It offers bingo cashback at a rater of 1p for every 10p spent on bingo tickets throughout the week, a (seemingly random) allocation of weekly free spins to anybody who’s spent £10 or more on free spins within the previous seven days, and “surprise” cash rewards when making deposits.
 Gala Rewards also offers access to free and exclusive bingo rooms, although how this works is far from clear.

 There are separate “bingo night” promotions every day of the week that go on in the Gala Bingo “Main Event Room,” including “Double Up Wednesday” and “Big Money Friday.”
 From top to bottom, Gala Bingo’s range of promotions could do with fewer catchphrases and more coherent information.

-The biggest pro to Gala Bingo is the scale of its gaming portfolio.
+Pros: The biggest pro to Gala Bingo is the scale of its gaming portfolio.
 There’s so much non-gaming content here that Gala Bingo feels like a misleading name.
 The site is like Gala Bingo, Gala Spins and Gala Casino all rolled into one.
 It can more or less do anything, and that’s a great thing for an online casino player who doesn’t like to stick to just one kind of game.
 Fast withdrawals are a positive for Gala Bingo, too – so long as you have PayPal or an e-wallet, you should be able to receive withdrawals within eight hours of asking for them.

-Looking at the cons of Gala Bingo, the first thing that comes to mind is the site’s messy promotions.
+Cons: Looking at the cons of Gala Bingo, the first thing that comes to mind is the site’s messy promotions.
 The welcome offer is easy enough to understand, but after that, everything degenerates into chaos.
 It’s almost impossible to know what’s available, how to qualify for it, and where to claim it.
 We’d consider asking customer services about it, but that’s another Gala Bingo weakness.
 Bad customer service is the cause of nine out of ten complaints about Gala Bingo.
 If they employed someone to handle phone calls, perhaps things would go a little more smoothly in that department.

 Featured Slots and Casino Games